robotIsaac Sim

 Step 8: Run Zenoh Ros2 Bridge

 To run the Zenoh bridge for the Unitree Go2, you need to have the Zenoh ROS 2 bridge installed.
-You can find the installation instructions in the Zenoh ROS 2 Bridge documentationarrow-up-right
+You can find the installation instructions here.

 After installing the Zenoh ROS 2 bridge, you can run it with the following command: